paccao/debian-paccao/README.md

 -   Doublecheck that the link is up to date before downloading.
 -   _Do NOT grab the EDU download and this includes non-free and firmware_

+Go through the installation process in debians netinstaller.
+After rebooting into your main harddrive, you are ready to proceed.

 ### To install, run the following in a terminal:

 ```